aws-samples/iceberg-streaming-examples/README.md

 ### Deduplication strategies

 Exactly-once systems are difficult; with Spark you need an idempotent sink.
-The producer deliberately re-sends 0.2% of records, so the strategies can be compared directly.
+The IoT producer deliberately re-sends 0.2% of records, so the strategies can be compared directly.
 The **event identity** is `(vehicle_id, event_time)`: a device re-sending a reading repeats both.

 * `dedup=none` - append everything, duplicates included (the baseline).
 * `dedup=batch` - `dropDuplicates` on the event identity inside each micro-batch: one cheap shuffle, no target scan.
-Catches the common case (a re-send lands in the same batch); duplicates that split across batches survive.
+Catches the common case (a resend lands in the same batch); duplicates that split across batches survive.
 * `dedup=merge` - batch dedup *plus* a `MERGE INTO` whose ON clause is scoped to the recent target partitions, so re-deliveries arriving in a *later* batch are suppressed too.
 This is **bounded replay suppression**, not a global upsert (for keyed upserts see the CDC mirror).
-The in-batch dedup partitions by `(vehicle_id, event_time)` - partitioning by `vehicle_id` alone would collapse distinct readings of the same vehicle and silently lose data - and ties break deterministically on the highest Kafka offset.
+The in-batch dedup partitions by `(vehicle_id, event_time)` - partitioning by `vehicle_id` alone would collapse distinct readings of the same vehicle and silently lose data and ties break deterministically on the highest Kafka offset.
 The shared statement lives in `TelemetrySql` (Java) / `iceberg_streaming.iot._sql` (Python) and is unit-tested in CI.
 * `dedup=watermark` (native writer only) - stateful `dropDuplicatesWithinWatermark` on the event